jtparks/Connect-Four/README.md

 	Able to use CSS shapes for the pieces, so it's easier to implement Relatively simple rules
 	Back end data store could be numbers of wins for a user?

+### Connect Four?

+	Click and drop rules for pieces
+	CSS for the "game board"
+	Names of who is playing could be stored